tigera-solutions/Instruqt/instruqt-tracks/container-security/05-zero-trust/assignment.md

 Policy Recommender
 ================

-One of the global policies we created in the previous step is `default-deny`.
-Thus, we should explicitly define the allowed traffic.
-Otherwise, all traffic will be blocked.

 A good starting point is to ask Calico for some recommendations.
 Calico’s Policy Recommender inspects flows with an `allow` action between endpoints and generates a recommended policy accordingly, eliminating a significant amount of manual work.

 - But before we start, let's test the connectivity between the `virtualreality` service and the `frontend` service